-(b) Financial instruments under amortised cost
+(b) Financial instruments at amortised cost

-These assets are subsequently measured at amortised cost using the effective interest rate method.
+These assets are subsequently measured at amortised cost.
 Interest income from these financial assets is included in finance income using the effective interest method.
-Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
+Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in "gain/(loss) on derecognition of financial assets measured at amortised cost".
 Impairment losses are presented as separate line item in the statement of profit or loss and reduces the amortised cost of the financial asset.

-(c) Debt instrument at fair value through other comprehensive income
+(c) Debt instruments at fair value through other comprehensive income

 These assets are subsequently measured at fair value.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit or loss.
+Movements in the carrying amount are recognised in OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit or loss.

-On derecognition, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in profit or loss.
+On derecognition, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss.
 Interest income from these financial assets is included in finance income using the effective interest method.
-Impairment expenses are presented as separate line item in the statement of comprehensive income.
+Impairment expenses are presented as separate line item in the statement of profit or loss and other comprehensive income.